 Host Set this to the IP address of the HT813 WAN Port IP Address.
-The WAN port IP address can be obtained by viewing the HT813's web interface Status page (see "Grandstream Device Configuration Status Page" on plugged into a standard POTS line), set this value to match the POTS line phone number, including area code.
+The WAN port IP address can be obtained by viewing the HT813's web interface Status page (see standard POTS line), set this value to match the POTS line phone number, including area code.
 Whenever a standard POTS line is used, this value will not change the outbound Caller-ID, because it is already assigned by the POTS line.
 If the FXO is connected to a PBX system, the DID may affect the Caller-ID seen by the PBX.